Over 40 Years of History

 HS Tarm Excel

 The Excel was designed for the North American market and combined the design of the Solo Plus with a fossil fuel back-up built-in, but with separate combustion chambers and heat exhangers.
 There was even an option for two flues, one for each fuel.
 The boiler's controls were updated over the years and enabled the boiler to switch automatically from wood to fossil fuel based upon flue temperature.
-The Excel was offered in two output sizes.
+The Excel was offered in two output sizes and sold between 1991 and 2013.

 HS Tarm MB Series Wood Boiler